similicious/hibiscus-server-docker/README.md

   hibiscus-server
 ```

-Note: The container will fail to start if HIBISCUS_PASSWORD is not provided.
+Note: The container will fail to start if `HIBISCUS_PASSWORD` is not provided.

 ## Configuration

 ### Build Arguments

-- `HIBISCUS_VERSION`: Version of Hibiscus Server to install (default: 2.10.24)
+- `HIBISCUS_VERSION`: Version of Hibiscus Server to build the container for (default: 2.10.24)

 ### Environment Variables

+- `HIBISCUS_PASSWORD`: Password for server access (required)
+- `HIBISCUS_DATABASE`: Database type to use (optional, default: "h2")
+  - `h2`: Use embedded H2 database (data stored in volume)
+  - `mysql`: Use MySQL database (requires configuration file to be mounted)
 - `PUID`: User ID for container user (optional, default: 1000)
   To find your host user ID: `id -u`
 - `PGID`: Group ID for container user (optional, default: 1000)
   To find your host group ID: `id -g`
-- `HIBISCUS_PASSWORD`: Password for server access (required)
-- `HIBISCUS_DATABASE`: Database type to use (optional, default: "h2")
-  - `h2`: Use embedded H2 database (data stored in volume)
-  - `mysql`: Use MySQL database (requires configuration file to be mounted)

 ### Volumes